 Pay your ticket online using Visa or Mastercard.

 Pay in person:

-Option 2: pay your ticket on or after the due date
+Option 2: Pay your ticket on or after the court date

-If you don’t pay Halifax Regional Municipality before the due date, you must make your payment to the Provincial Courthouse.
+If your ticket is not paid to Halifax Regional Municipality before the court date, you must make your payment to the Provincial Courthouse.
 See penalty details on the front of the ticket for payment amount.

-On or after the due date, you may visit the Provincial Courthouse to pay the ticket.
+On or after the court date, you may visit the Provincial Courthouse to pay the ticket.

 Failure to pay or make a plea will result in an automatic conviction, where you will be responsible for the fine as outlined on the front of your original ticket.
 For payment arrangements or any further questions, contact the Provincial Courthouse at 902.424.8718.

 If you do not pay the fine by the court date or do not appear in court as directed by the Summons, the Justice will enter a conviction in your absence resulting in a fine.
 The Registrar of Motor Vehicles may not allow you to renew your license or vehicle permit until the fine is paid.
 A fee in addition to the fine may be applied by the Registrar of Motor Vehicles.

 Disputing a parking ticket